Gamilaraay: Dreaming

-Kamilaroi tradition includes Baiame, the ancestor or patron god.
+Gamilaroi tradition includes Baiame, the ancestor or patron god.
 The Baiame story tells how Baiame came down from the sky to the land, and created rivers, mountains, and forests.
 He then gave the people their laws of life, traditions, songs, and culture.
 He also created the first initiation site.
 This is known as a bora; a place where boys were initiated into manhood.
 When he had finished, he returned to the sky, and people called him the Sky Hero or All Father or Sky Father.
 He is said to be married to Birrahgnooloo (Birran-gnulu), who is often identified as an emu, and with whom he has a son Turramūlan.
 In other stories Turramūlan is said to be brother to Baiame.
 It was forbidden to mention or talk about the name of Baiame publicly.
 Women were not allowed to see drawings of Baiame nor approach Baiame sites, which are often male initiation sites.
 Women were instead instructed by Turramūlan's sister, Muni Burribian.
 In rock paintings Baiame is often depicted as a human figure with a large head-dress or hairstyle, with lines of footsteps nearby.
 He is always painted in front view; Turramūlan is drawn in profile.
 Baiame is often shown with internal decorations such as waistbands, vertical lines running down the body, bands and dots.

-In Kamilaroi star-lore myth it is recounted that Orion, known as Berriberri (Note: Greenway states that the term means "young men" (Greenway 1878).) set out in pursuit of the Pleiades (Miai-miai) and cornered them in a mother-tree where they were transformed into yellow and white cockatoos.
+In Gamilaroi star-lore myth it is recounted that Orion, known as Berriberri (Note: Greenway states that the term means "young men" (Greenway 1878).) set out in pursuit of the Pleiades (Miai-miai) and cornered them in a mother-tree where they were transformed into yellow and white cockatoos.
 His attempts to capture them were blocked by Turramūlan, a one-eyed, one-legged legendary figure associated with the pole star.
 They called Orion's Belt, ghūtūr, a girdle that covered his invincible boomerang.
 The seventh of Miai-miai, being less beautiful, was shy and afraid and she was thus transformed into the least visible of the seven Pleiades.

 Rite of initiation

-The rite of passage whereby Gamilaraay youths are inducted by initiation into full membership of the tribe was conducted at a Bora ceremony on a bora site especially prepared for the occasion.
+The rite of passage whereby Gamilaroi youths are inducted by initiation into full membership of the tribe was conducted at a Bora ceremony on a bora site especially prepared for the occasion.
 Tribes ready to participate in such rituals are contacted, and the ceremonies lasted several days.

 The major bora, called Baiame's ground, was cleared on loamy umah soil, roughly 75 ft in diameter, with the scraped earth used to create an embanked ring about 8–9 in high to fence off the sacred space, apart from one opening which led into a thunburran or narrows pathway that ran some 270 yd off to a smaller circle, some 47 ft in diameter, called a goonaba, constructed in a similar fashion, Inside this ring two stumps (warrengahlee) formed from uprooted trees, one a coolabah the other a belar, trimmed and turned upside down so that the roots, decorated with twists of bark, flared out.